yffrankwang/LeetCodeGo/leetcode/0010.Regula-Expression-Matching/README.md

  - s contains only lowercase English letters.
  - p contains only lowercase English letters, '.', and '*'.
  - It is guaranteed for each appearance of the character '*', there will be a previous valid character to match.

+## Solution

+### Approach 1: Recursion

+If there were no Kleene stars (the * wildcard character for regular expressions), the problem would be easier - we simply check from left to right if each character of the text matches the pattern.

+When a star is present, we may need to check many different suffixes of the text and see if they match the rest of the pattern.
+A recursive solution is a straightforward way to represent this relationship.

+### Approach 2: Dynamic Programming

+#### Intuition

+As the problem has an optimal substructure, it is natural to cache intermediate results.
+We ask the question dp(i, j)\text{dp(i, j)}dp(i, j): does text[i:]\text{text[i:]}text[i:] and pattern[j:]\text{pattern[j:]}pattern[j:] match?
+We can describe our answer in terms of answers to questions involving smaller strings.

+#### Algorithm

+We proceed with the same recursion as in Approach 1, except because calls will only ever be made to match(text[i:], pattern[j:]), we use dp(i, j)\text{dp(i, j)}dp(i, j) to handle those calls instead, saving us expensive string-building operations and allowing us to cache the intermediate results.